XaviCH/vortex/glsc2/README.md

 ## Optimize kernels depending on the hardware
 Fetch caracteristics of the hardware before compiling and then compile it.

 ## Optimize kernels depeding on OpenGL state

 ## Optimize device work enqueuing
 The driver always tries to enqueue the work at API calls, this ends up on a lot of work waste and a lot of parallelization waste.
 The idea is to compact work, until it cannot be compacted more and then launch executions.

+## Add runtime checker to avoid runtime crash from OpenCL
+There are some calls that generates permanent errors to the OpenCL context.

+## Add multisampling

+## Add